Teembokeem/WDI_work/work/w11/d03/instructor/ng_auth_walkthrough_day2/README.md

 ##### Step One

-- [ ] AAU, after sign in, I am immediately directed to the welcome page.
 - [ ] AAU, when I am already a registered user, I can (sign in) log in w/ an email & password.
+- [ ] AAU, after sign in (sign up or log in), I am immediately directed to the welcome page.

+> Here we are going to start re-using some of the auth behavior we've
+> already written: how will that change how we see our functions?
-> Here we need to instigate a `ui-router` "state" change programmatically,
+> We also need to instigate a `ui-router` "state" change programmatically,
 > ie **not** from a user interacting with a `ui-sref` directive.
 We also
-> are going to start re-using some of the auth behavior we've already
-> written: how will that change how we see our functions?

 ##### Step Two